 Both the Tread and Tread+ also come with delivery and assembly, as well as training on how to use them, which is led by a team of professionals.

-They also come with a 1-year limited warranty for the touchscreen and “most original components,” as well as a 3-year warranty for the frame, drive motor, and walking belt.
+They also come with a 1-year limited warranty for the touchscreen and “most original components,” as well as a 5-year warranty for the frame, drive motor, and walking belt.

-According to the Peloton website, orders will be delivered in 4–9 weeks.
+According to the Peloton website, orders will be delivered in 6–10 weeks.
+But check the website as delivery time varies.

 When deciding which treadmill is best for you, consider factors like who will use it, its measurements, and space requirements, as well as its performance and other technical aspects.